≡ Menu

 ● Can cause skin irritation

-To summarize, the Catego Flea and Tick Control is one of the best options available on the market.
-This treatment option is fast-acting and kills all the ticks and fleas within six hours of application.
+The Catego Flea and Tick Control is one of the best options available.
+This fast-acting treatment option kills all the ticks and fleas within six hours of application.

 5. Frontline Plus for Cats and Kittens

-The treatment is safe for cats and kittens over the age of eight weeks and prevents new infestations from occurring for the next 30 days and provides you with peace of mind.
+The treatment is safe for cats and kittens over eight weeks, prevents new infestations from occurring for the next 30 days, and provides you with peace of mind.

 Following are the key points you should keep in mind: